 + Award for an Outstanding Cinematic Achievement | age category 13+ (2.000 €)

-Moreover, LUCAS bestowes the unendowed Audience Award as well as the award of the European Children’s Film Association (ECFA).
+Moreover, LUCAS bestows the unendowed Audience Award as well as the award of the European Children’s Film Association (ECFA).

-7. Films will only be screened in original language with English subtitles.
+9. Films will only be screened in their original language with English subtitles.
 Selected short films in competition may be translated into German for voice-over by the festival.

-8. The Festival acknowledges that for each film the LUCAS regulations authorise a total of no more than three screenings.
+10. The festival acknowledges that for each film the LUCAS regulations authorize a total of no more than 400 viewers.

-9. The deadline for entering short films is May 3rd, 2020.
-By then the selection committee must have received: the film on DVD/BluRay or as online link, as well as the completed online entry form.
+11. The deadline for entering short films is May 1, 2023.
+By then the selection committee must have received the film via FilmFreeway or online link, as well as the completed online form.

-11. A DCP/print of the film is to be sent only after an official invitation has been received.
-The DCP/film print must arrive at least 10 days before the festival starts.
+12. A DCP/print of the film is to be sent only after an official invitation.
+The DCP/film print of the selected film must arrive at least 10 days before the festival starts.

-15. Entering a film means the acceptance of the festival’s regulations.
+16. Entering a film equals the acceptance of the festival’s regulations.